cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 To receive a data in the subscriber, you need to write this command:
 > request_data 1 128 1

-You can find detailed information on this page: https://micro-xrce-dds.readthedocs.io/en/latest/index.html
+You can find more detailed information on this page: https://micro-xrce-dds.readthedocs.io/en/latest/index.html

 Important note: For each client that you want to run, you need to run an agent in PC.
 For example:
-We have the STM32L1 as publisher, so we need to check the serial port number of the microXRCEDDS serial interface and run an Agent in the PC.
+We have the STM32L1 as publisher, so we need to check the serial port number of the Micro XRCE-DDS serial interface and run an Agent in the PC.
-Then We have the Olimex as subscriber, so we need to follow the same steps as with the STM32L1 board.
+Then, we have the Olimex as subscriber, so we need to follow the same steps as with the STM32L1 board.

-# How to use MRF24j40-6LowPan
+## How to use MRF24j40-6LowPan

-With this demo, we'll be able to create a point to point connection with the  MRF24J40 module using the protocol 66LowPan.
+With this demo, we'll be able to create a point to point connection with the  MRF24J40 module using the protocol 6LowPan.
 This network, allows you to have hundreds of nodes with very little power consumption.
 One of the nodes is a TCP or UDP server, and the other nodes are TCP or UDP clients that they connect to the server.

 Go to the main folder of NuttX and type the command to configure the board: